-With so much seemingly conflicting information available about COVID-19, including issues related to medical terminology, testing, contact tracing and more, we put together this helpful COVID-19 fact sheet.
+With so much seemingly conflicting information available about COVID-19, including issues related to medical terminology, testing, contact tracing and more, we put together this helpful COVID-19 page.
 The information should provide a clearer understanding of how our health officials define certain terms, how they operate and how they report COVID-19 cases.

 Novel Coronavirus (2019) – On February 11, 2020, the World Health Organization announced an official name for the disease that is causing the 2019 novel coronavirus outbreak, first identified in Wuhan China.
 The new name of this disease is coronavirus disease 2019, abbreviated as COVID-19.
 In COVID-19, ‘CO’ stands for ‘corona,’ ‘VI’ for ‘virus,’ and ‘D’ for disease.
 Formerly, this disease was referred to as “2019 novel coronavirus” or “2019-nCoV”.
 There are many types of human coronaviruses including some that commonly cause mild upper-respiratory tract illnesses.
 COVID-19 is a new disease, caused by a novel (or new) coronavirus that has not previously been seen in humans.